 Within the scope of policies for ecologically sustainable production and consumption, a reduction at source is undoubtedly a fundamental choice for the management of waste materials: for this reason, Terre Cevico has adopted systems for filtering and stabilising its wines that call for less use of filtration media and less production of residual materials from such processes.

-These are the significant figures from the 2017/18 accounts of Terre Cevico, which confirm its place as one of the nation’s foremost wine-producing companies: profits of 625,000 Euros, with exports that have grown to 42.9 million Euros out of a consolidated turnover for the whole of the extended group (Terre Cevico, le Romagnole, Cantina dei Colli Romagnoli, Consorzio le Romagnole due, Due Tigli, Rocche Malatestiane, Sprint Distillery, Winex, Tenuta MAs Selina, Montresor and Medici Emote & Figli) of 164 million Euros (up 65 million compared to 2011, i.e. an increase of 64%).
+of 578,817 Euros, with exports that have grown to 52 million Euros out of a consolidated turnover for the whole of the extended group (Terre Cevico, Le Romagnole, Cantina dei Colli Romagnoli, Consorzio Le Romagnole due, Due Tigli, Rocche Malatestiane, Sprint Distillery, Winex, Tenuta Masselina, Montresor and Medici Ermete & figli) of 159 million Euros.

 The production and distribution of added value offers a way of measuring the distribution of wealth – produced by a business when it carries out its activities – towards those who have dealings with it, thus highlighting the economic effect (or that which can be expressed in economic terms) that the company’s operations have produced on the principal categories of stakeholders.